bhurwitz33/be487-fall-2023/exercises/01_intro_unix/01_01-introduction.md

 Anything with a "/" after it is a directory.
 Things with a "*" after them are programs.
 If there are no decorations, it's a file.

-To understand a little better how to move between folders, let's see the following image:
+To understand a little better how to move between folders, let's look at the following image:

 <a href="../fig/directory_structure.png">
   <img src="../fig/directory_structure.png" width="870" height="631" alt="Folder organization diagram showing a parent directory called dc_workshop, with tree subdirectories called data, mags, and taxonomy.
 Insida data there is another one called untrimmed_fastq, and inside taxonomy there is another one called mags_taxonomy."/>
 </a>

 Here we can see a diagram of how the folders are arranged one inside another.
-In this way, if we think about moving, from your directory to the assignments folder, the path must go as they are ordered: `cd <your_net_id>/assignments`
+In this way, if we think about moving from your directory to the assignments folder, the path must go as they are ordered: `cd <your_net_id>/exercises`

 `ls` has lots of other options.
 To find out what they are, we can type: